Compute

 Solution Overview

 A company has two branches, one in Beijing and the other in Hong Kong.
 There are two VPCs available, one in the CN North-Beijing4 region, and the other in the CN-Hong Kong region.
-To enable the two branches to communicate with each other over private network connections, a cloud connection is used to link the two VPCs in different regions.
+To enable the two branches to communicate with each other over a private network, a cloud connection is used to link the two VPCs in different regions.

 Solution Architecture